The best sales to shop this weekend: Dyson, AirPods Pro, Nordstrom and more | CNN Underscored

 - Upgrade your workout routine now that Mirror is offering free shipping, plus free installation — a $250 value — when you use the code SEPTEMBER21.

-- Stock up on batteries for everyday with a 28-pack of Duracell CopperTop AA Alkaline Batteries down to $11.91 when you clip the 30% off coupon at checkout on Amazon.
+- Stock up on batteries with a 28-pack of Duracell CopperTop AA Alkaline Batteries, down to $11.91 when you clip the 30% off coupon at checkout on Amazon.

 - Light up any room in your house in a different hue with the Philips Hue White and Color Ambiance LED Smart Bulb, now $99.99 for a pack of three — down from $134.99 — on Amazon.